Angelina Grimké: An Appeal to the Christian Women of the South (1836)

-In this way, and as a devout believer, Grimké uses the beliefs of Christian religion to attack the idea of slavery:
+In this way, and as a devout believer, Angelina uses the beliefs of the Christian religion to attack the idea of slavery:

-After walking through the seven-step theological argument against slavery, Grimké states the reasons for directing her plea toward Southern women in particular.
+After walking through the seven-step theological argument against slavery, Angelina states the reasons for directing her plea toward Southern women in particular.
 She acknowledges a foreseeable objection: that even if a Southern woman agrees that slavery is sinful, she has no legislative power to enact change.
 To this, Grimké responds that a woman has four duties on the issue: to read, to pray, to speak, and to act.
 While women do not have the political power to enact change on their own, she points out that these women are "the wives and mothers, the sisters and daughters of those who do."
 Her vision, however, was not so simple as what would later be called "Republican Motherhood."
 She also exhorts women to speak and act on their moral opposition to slavery and to endure whatever persecution might result as a consequence.
 She dismisses the notion that women are too weak to withstand such consequences.
 Thus, she proposes the notion of women as empowered political actors on the slavery issue, without even touching on the question of suffrage.

-Grimké also states, in a reply letter to Catharine E. Beecher, what she believes to be the abolitionist's definition of slavery: "Man cannot rightfully hold his fellow man as property.
+Angelina also states, in a reply letter to Catharine E. Beecher, what she believes to be the abolitionist's definition of slavery: "Man cannot rightfully hold his fellow man as property.
 Therefore, we affirm that every slaveholder is a man-stealer; To steal a man is to rob him of himself."
 She reiterates well-known principles from the Declaration of Independence regarding the equality of man.
 Grimké argues that "a man is a man, and as a man he has inalienable rights, among which is the right to personal liberty ...
 No circumstances can ever justify a man in holding his fellow man as property ...
 The claim to him as property is an annihilation of his rights to himself, which is the foundation upon which all his other rights are built."

-The essay also reflects Grimké's lifelong enthusiasm for the universal education of women and slaves.
+The essay also reflects Angelina's lifelong enthusiasm for the universal education of women and slaves.
 Her Appeal emphasizes the importance of women's educating their slaves or future laborers: "Should [your slaves] remain [in your employ] teach them, and have them taught the common branches of an English education; they have minds and those minds, ought to be improved."